slegare2/findallsegments/README.md

 Human sequences file `sequences/human_reviewed_canon.fasta` was downloaded from UniProt on June 3, 2020 using the following query: `organism:"Homo sapiens (Human) [9606]" AND reviewed:yes`.

-SARS-Cov-2 viral sequences files `sequences/r1ab_sars2.fasta`, `sequences/spike_sars2.fasta`, etc.
+SARS-Cov-2 viral sequences files `sequences/r1ab_sars2.fasta`, `sequences/spike_sars2.fasta`, etc,
 were downloaded from UniProt on June 3, 2020 using the following query: `organism:sars-cov-2 AND reviewed:yes`.

-The sequence of viral orf10 (UniProt A0A663DJA2, NCBI YP_009725255.1) was downloaded separately UniProt, also on June 3, 2020.
+The sequence of viral orf10 (UniProt A0A663DJA2, NCBI YP_009725255.1) was downloaded separately from UniProt, also on June 3, 2020.